paulowe/maps4resources/README.md

 ## Synopsis

-A Flask application for displaying location-based resources on a map.
+A Flask application for displaying location-based open education resources on a map.
+The resources used to insantiate the map are based on environmental scan conducted by two junior research assistants working on a FSL platform for promoting bilungualism and 21st century competencies.

 ## Setting up